Can You Make Concrete Without Gravel?

 What is aggregate in concrete?

 Concrete aggregates are inert granular materials such as sand, gravel, crushed stone slag, recycled concrete, and geosynthetic aggregates.
-Usually, fine aggregates consist of crushed stone or natural sand, with most particles passing through a 3/8-inch sieve.
+Fine aggregates usually consist of crushed stone or natural sand, with most particles passing through a 3/8-inch sieve.
 Concrete aggregates provide concrete strength, thermal and elastic properties, dimensional stability, and volume stability.

-In this article, the word aggregate is used more often, which indicates the material is mixed with other components to give a whole new mixed-up material for the concrete mix to use.
+In this article, the word aggregate is used more often, indicating that the material is mixed with other components to create a new, mixed-up material for the concrete mix.

 Concrete aggregates are the sand, cement, rocks, and gravel components that create the new concrete mix.
 Every combination has various aggregates present in them; some have less, and some get high doses, but it is for sure that every mix has the aggregates present in them.